cypress-io/cypress-documentation/source/dashboard/overview/projects-dashboard.md

 If your Record Key is accidentally exposed, you should remove it and generate a new one from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.
 {% endnote %}

-# Public vs Private Projects
+# Public vs Private

 - **Public** means that anyone can see the recorded test runs for it.
 It is similar to how public projects on Github, Travis CI, or CircleCI are handled.
 Anyone who knows your `projectId` will be able to see the recorded runs for public projects.

 - **Private** means that only {% url 'users' organizations-dashboard#Inviting-Users %} you invite to your {% url 'organization' organizations-dashboard %} can see its recorded runs.
 Even if someone knows your `projectId`, they will not have access to your runs unless you have invited them.

-# Transfer ownership of project
+# Transfer Ownership

 You can transfer projects that you own to another organization you are a part of or to another user in the organization.
 Projects can only be transferred from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.